1000 Bridgeway, Sausalito CA 94965 (See Map Below)

 Taste of Rome

-Fast Forward SummaryTM: Some locals see Taste of Rome as a coffee place, and they have a full breakfast menu and especially-delicious (albeit expensive) pastries.
+Fast Forward SummaryTM: Some locals see Taste of Rome as a coffee place, others as a sandwich place, and still others love the full breakfast menu and especially-delicious (albeit expensive) pastries.
 Draws locals for decent food, reasonable prices (for downtown Sausalito) and a coffee shop ambiance without a big-chain zen.
 Free wi-fi, live music some nights.
-A great place to stop if you're passing through Sausalito on your bike and want a light meal in a place where you feel like you're neither under-dressed nor over-spandexed.
+A great place to stop if you're passing through Sausalito on your bike and want a light meal in a place where you feel like you fit in.
 Both inside and sidewalk seating, and this is one of the better places in town to sit and watch the world go by.
 You order from the counter and then they bring your food, and if we have one criticism it would be that on some days they're better at efficiency than they are at courtesy.
 On other days, well, we don't have much to criticize!
 Taste of Rome was formerly called Caffe Trieste.

 Taste of Rome: The Details